 After graduation, Robin set up his own internet business at the height of the dotcom expansion.
 From 2003 to 2010 he pursued a successful career in business, working his way up from Executive to Partner at the Finsbury Group in London, and he advised the Chief Executives and Finance Directors of some of the country’s leading industrial companies on their communications with the press and financial public relations agencies.

-Robin is married and has a daughter.
+Robin is married and has two young children.

 Robin in Westminster

 Robin was elected Member of Parliament for Worcester in May 2010.
 In his maiden speech to the House of Commons, Robin said: “My first thanks are due to the electors of Worcester, who have sent me to this Chamber, and I am conscious that I shall be forever in their debt.
 I intend to repay that debt by working tirelessly on their behalf and being Worcester’s man in Westminster.”